 As an educator and practitioner, serving as a CIDA site visitor and participating in ensuring that the next generation of interior designers have access to a high quality professional-level education has been very rewarding.
-While I have been pleased to give back to the discipline doing this volunteer work, I have also come away with a broader view of educational philosophies and delivery methods, all of which has greatly enhanced my ability to guide my own programs at the New York School of Interior Design.
+While I have been pleased to give back to the discipline doing this volunteer work, I have also come away with a broader view of educational philosophies and delivery methods, all of which has greatly enhanced my ability to guide my own programs.

 As a practitioner, the most rewarding aspect of being a site visitor is the wonderful educators I get to meet and work with.
 We all share the common goal of supporting quality interior design education.
 The entire experience of each visit has been enriching and rewarding both personally and professionally.

 I very much enjoy the opportunity to be involved in the educational process and to help foster the development of young design professionals.
 Knowing that the hours I volunteer are essential to the future careers of interior design students and the development of successful design programs brings unmatched reward.